-Hydrofluoric Acid (HF) is a highly corrosive inorganic acid and so handle with extreme caution.
-HF can penetrate the skin exceptionally easily and decalcifies bones leading to tissue necrosis, which may result in amputation and death.
+Hydrofluoric Acid (HF) is a highly corrosive inorganic acid.
+Therefore, it must be handled with extreme caution.
+HF can penetrate the skin extremely easily and decalcifies bones leading to tissue necrosis, which may result in amputation and death.

-The level of severity and speed of signs and symptoms showing up depends on the route of exposure, the concentration of the acid, duration, of exposure, and the penetrability of the exposed skin.
-Concentrated HF (liquid or vapor) can cause severe burns, electrolyte imbalance, pulmonary edema, and life-threatening cardiac arrhythmias.
+The level of severity and speed of signs and symptoms showing up depends on the route of exposure, concentration of the acid, duration, of exposure, and the penetrability of the exposed skin.
+Concentrated HF (liquid or vapor) can cause severe burns, electrolyte imbalance, pulmonary edema, and life threatening cardiac arrhythmias.

-Symptoms of exposure may be delayed in some cases for several hours.
-Therefore, immediate medical attention is necessary even in the absence of any symptoms.
+Symptoms of exposure may be delayed in some cases for several hours, therefore, immediate medical attention is necessary even in the absence of any symptoms.
 Even moderate exposure may rapidly progress to a fatal injury if not treated immediately.
 The faster the treatment, the smaller the chance of serious injury.